CraftAcademyLabs/coach-guides/weeks/week_3.md

   - [ ] Morning: Do a basic overview of a Design Sprint. - Amber
   - [ ] Afternoon: Re-introduce Sinatra - the important parts and what they do - Amber
 - **Tuesday:**
-  - [ ] Morning: Do a overview of Relational Databases (the concept, SQL, ORM's, etc..)
+  - [ ] Morning: Do a overview of Relational Databases (the concept, SQL, ORM's, etc..) - Raoul
   - [ ] Afternoon: An Acceptance-Unit test demo - Thomas
 - **Wednesday:**
   - [ ] Morning: Introduce Heroku, walkthrough of how to deploy - Raoul
 - **Thursday:**
+  - [ ] Morning: Review of Git & GitHub - Raoul
   - [ ] Afternoon: Do a brief introduction to Rack and talk about the different Rack based frameworks (Sinatra, Rails, etc). - Amber
 - **Friday:**
   - [ ] Introduce the Weekend Challenge - Amber